 A. The Internal Revenue Service provides for a simplified method in computing automobile expenses.
-Under this method, the taxpayer may use a standard mileage rate of 56 cents per mile for all of 2014.
+Under this method, the taxpayer may use a standard mileage rate of 54 cents per mile for all of 2016.
 If you are reimbursed less than the allowable cents per mile, you may claim the difference as a deduction.
-Other mileage incurred traveling to and from Nashville is an additional expense, and for these miles you are allowed to deduct the amount allowed by the Internal Revenue Service.
+Mileage incurred traveling to and from Nashville for legislative business outside the legislative session is an additional expense, and for these miles you are allowed to deduct the amount allowed by the Internal Revenue Service.
 Your deduction can be either in the form of the standard allowable cents per mile or you can itemize your actual automobile expenses.
-To itemize, total the automobile expenses of depreciation, gas and oil, repair and maintenance, insurance and registration fees and apply your business percentage.
+To itemize, total the automobile expenses of depreciation, gas and oil, repair and maintenance, insurance and registration fees, and apply your business percentage.
 The business percentage is computed by dividing your total business miles by total miles driven during the year.

 Please note that any automobile reimbursement from the state of Tennessee must reduce your expense (whether standard mileage rate or actual expenses is used).
-In 2014, the state of Tennessee reimbursed mileage at the rate of 47 cents per mile for all of 2014.
+In 2016, the state of Tennessee reimbursed mileage at the rate of 47 cents per mile for all of 2016.